 Let the sauce simmer for a few minutes.
 With a spoon or spatula make four wells or holes in the sauce and crack an egg in each.
 Cover.
 Now your eggs are doing their poaching magic.

-Sprinkle fresh herbs on top when it’s all fully cooked.
+Sprinkle fresh herbs and/or feta (if you’re not dairy-free) on top when it’s all fully cooked.
 That’s it!

 - 1/2 tsp salt

 - 4 eggs, Can use 6 if you'd like.

 Optional: If not dairy-free, try crumbled feta on top!
 If you'd like extra heat, add a dash of hot sauce.